NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

    .. code:: r

       # pwmList is a PWMatrixList object
-      # we can look at the structure and information available on the first motif
+      # we can look at the structure and information available for the first motif
       str(pwmList[[1]])

    .. container:: cell-output cell-output-stdout